 If you risked $100 ten times on a $1,000 jackpot, you can usually expect to win once and break even.
-But are you willing to risk $100 five hundred times, with no guarantee you will ever win your money back?
+Ask yourself, are you willing to risk $100 five hundred times, with no guarantee you will ever win your money back?

 That is why it is better to slots pay tables with small to moderate jackpots.
 For the same wager, you have a much better chance of winning 1,000 coins than you would have chasing 50,000 coins.

 Always assume that you will probably not hit the top prize during the relatively short time you are at a machine.
-But don?t give up hope.
-The chance of hitting the jackpot always exists; just don?t base your strategy on it.
+On the other hand, don’t give up hope.
+The chance of hitting the jackpot always exists; just don’t base your strategy on it.
 Instead, concentrate on machines offering several decent mid-range paybacks.

 Your best strategy for protecting and hopefully increasing your bankroll is to search out non-progressive machines with small top jackpots (between 800 to a maximum of 3,000 coins).
 Those machines usually offer several payout possibilities in the 50-coin to 200-coin range.

 On such machines, small to medium payouts happen more frequently, because most of the money does not have to go towards a giant jackpot.
 You have an excellent chance of catching several of these medium payouts and become a winner.
 Avoid slots where nearly half of all possible payouts on the slots pay table are in the two-coin to 20-coin range.
 Although you get frequent wins, your bankroll will be ground down to zero, slowly but surely.

 Let’s look at simplified examples of three different slots pay tables:

 |1 Coin||2 Coins||1 Coin||2 Coins||1 Coin||2 Coins|